nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

     - Application of a retention rule to a given document.
     - Application of a legal hold to a given document.</br>
 </br>
-- Deletion of record object, metadata and audit trail data.
+- Deletion of record object and metadata.

 * * *